-This course is designed to teach students a higher level of fitness and an increased level of grappling techniques.
-The basic principles of Judo, Seiryoku-Zenyo (maximum efficiency/maximum effort), Jita Kiuoei (mutual welfare and benefit), will progress from Judo Level I. Not available for supplemental.
+This course is designed to teach students more advanced levels of Judo techniques based on the fundamental principles of Judo, Seiryoku-Zenyo (maximum efficiency/maximum effort), and Jita Kiyoei (mutual welfare and benefit).
+A minimum Yellow Belt or completion of Judo Level I is recommended in order to be successful in this course.
+Not available for supplemental.